The primary goal of the analysis of NAEP data is to summarize the performance of groups of students. NAEP analysis consists of several steps.

-Initial activities include the calculation of simple counts and percentages, as well as classical test statistics.
+Initial activities include the calculation of simple counts and percentages for background variables as well as classical test statistics.
 The purpose of initial analysis activities is threefold.
 First, initial activities verify the accuracy of the data and data files used in the analysis.
 Second, they provide the first indication of aspects of the data and analysis that require special consideration and attention.
-Finally, the initial item analysis provides initial starting values for use in the scaling process.
+Finally, the initial item analysis provides starting values for use in the scaling process.
 Some of these activities are conducted without student weights or with preliminary student weights, but final student weights are used whenever possible.

 Separate analysis plans are developed for each NAEP special study and for long-term trend assessments.
 Often these plans include all of the steps described above.
 For more information, see an overview of NAEP assessment designs.